-- HardSoftLongScore uses long values instead of int values. - HardSoftDoubleScore uses double values instead of int values.
-Not recommended to use. - HardSoftBigDecimalScore uses BigDecimal values instead of int values.
+- HardSoftLongScore uses long values instead of int values. - HardSoftBigDecimalScore uses BigDecimal values instead of int values.

 5.2.3.
 HardMediumSoftScore

 A HardMediumSoftScore which has a hard int value, a medium int value and a soft int value, for example -123hard/-456medium/-789soft.
 It has three score levels (hard, medium and soft).
 The hard level determines if the solution is feasible, and the medium level and soft level score values determine how well the solution meets business goals.
 Higher medium values take precedence over soft values irrespective of the soft value.